HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 ![agent-pre-settings-6.png](./images/agent-pre-settings-6.png)

-Click "Update now" to test the connection and wait for confirmation.Click "OK" to save the changes.
+Click "Update now" to test the connection and wait for confirmation.
+Click "OK" to save the changes.

 ![agent-pre-settings-7.png](./images/agent-pre-settings-7.png)